 - Both SIP-PBX and SP-SSE MUST support the TLS Server Authentication model, whereby the SP-SSE (acting as TLS server), provides its certificate to the SIP-PBX (acting as TLS client) as part of the TLS establishment phase.
 Note that this is essentially the same model as secure TLS/SSL connections on the Public Internet for HTTP.
 This avoids the need for the SIP-PBX to have a certificate.
-However, a consequence is that the SIP-PBX must initiate the TLS session (in order to act as the TLS client). - The SIP-PBX MUST be capable of initiating the establishment of a TLS session. - The SIP-PBX MUST be capable of being provisioned with either a certification authority certificate or with a copy of the certificate the SP-SSE plans to use (or a fingerprint thereof).
+However, a consequence is that the SIP-PBX MUST initiate the TLS session (in order to act as the TLS client). - The SIP-PBX MUST be capable of initiating the establishment of a TLS session. - The SIP-PBX MUST be capable of being provisioned with either a certification authority certificate or with a copy of the certificate the SP-SSE plans to use (or a fingerprint thereof).
 However, the SIP-PBX does not need to be provisioned with a certificate. - The SIP-PBX MUST validate the certificate received during TLS establishment using the path validation procedure described in [RFC 5280]. - The SIP-PBX SHOULD verify the status of the certificate received during TLS establishment.
-Status verification steps include checking the status of all certificates in the chain using certificate revocation lists (CRLs) [RFC 5280] or Online Certificate Status Protocol (OCSP) [RFC 2560]. - The SIP-PBX MUST be capable of being configured to require use of TLS to initiate a session.
-When TLS is configured as required for session initiation, a SIP-PBX MUST NOT initiate sessions with other transports (UDP or TCP), even if the SP-SSE indicates that these are available via DNS NAPTR and/or SRV resource records.
+For TLS certificate revocation checks, Online Certificate Status Protocol (OCSP) SHOULD be used.
+It is RECOMMENDED to use OCSP Stapling ([RFC 6066] and [RFC 6961]) to avoid delays in call setup. - The SIP-PBX MUST be capable of being configured to require use of TLS to initiate a session.